EXCLUSIVE-Malaysia's Edotco, backers plan stake sales in hot telco towers market -sources

 The sources said complications surrounding any purchase of the Myanmar assets were a concern for some potential buyers, while there also muted interest for its tower businesses in Pakistan and Bangladesh.

-(Reporting by Anshuman Daga and Yantoultra Ngui; Editing by Kane Wu and Susan Fenton)
+(Reporting by Anshuman Daga and Yantoultra Ngui; Editing by Kane Wu, Susan Fenton and Sonali Paul)

 ((anshuman.daga@tr.com;))